-RV and tent camping is available at Marie Louise Lake Campground.
-The park also has backcountry camping sites.
-Swimming can be enjoyed at the Marie Louise Lake Beach.
+In addition to camping at Sleeping Giant, Swimming can be enjoyed at the Marie Louise Lake Beach.
 Mountain biking is permitted on some of the hiking trails.

 In the winter, there are 50 kilometres of groomed trails for cross-country skiing.

 Is there a fee to hike at Sleeping Giant Provincial Park?